Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: II. Boltzmann Entropy of the Majorana-Schwinger gas

-If we recall that the Majorana fermion is a spin$-1/2$ particle, then it should be clear that the many-body ground state is non-bosonic and is, indeed, identical to the case of a regular garden-variety fermion; i.e., the ground state of the Majorana gas is a filled Fermi sea.
+If we recall that the Majorana fermion is a spin$-1/2$ particle, then it should be clear that the many-body ground state is non-bosonic and is, indeed, identical to the case of a regular garden-variety fermion; i.e., the ground state of the Majorana-Schwinger gas should be a filled Fermi sea.
 By the spin-statistics theorem, the total wave function of the spin$-1/2$ Majorana fermion must be anti-symmetric.
 This is also seen in the anti-commutation relation $\{\gamma_i,\,\gamma_j\}=2\delta_{ij}$ that is satisfied by the Majorana operator $\gamma_j=\gamma_j^\dagger$.
 The Majorana fermion may experience a mutual pairwise annihilation, but such annihilation is impossible in a fully quantum mechanical description of the many-body theory.
 Turning back to the second quantized operator, it is often argued that $\gamma_j^2=1$ is the result of some finite probability of Pauli correlation "violation" in the Majorana system (similar to how $(c_k^\dagger)^2=0$ in the fermionic system implies a strict Pauli repulsion).
-We instead interpret this as a statement of {\it possible} annihilation of Majorana fermions if they were to occupy the same quantum state.
-However, two Majorana fermions cannot occupy the same quantum state due to the anti-symmetric form of the many-particle wave function, and thus annihilation should not occur at zero temperature; i.e., whatever quantum statistics Majorana fermions follow should be equivalent to the Fermi-Dirac distribution as $T\rightarrow 0$.
+We instead interpret this as a statement of {\it possible} annihilation of particles in the Majorana-Schwinger formalism, where we assume the particles are completely non-interacting and therefore are not required to exhibit topological behavior of the MZMs.
+Two fermions at $T=0$ cannot occupy the same quantum state due to the anti-symmetric form of the many-particle wave function, and thus annihilation should not occur at zero temperature; i.e., whatever quantum statistics Majorana fermions follow should be equivalent to the Fermi-Dirac distribution in the ultra low-temperature regime.